nltk/nltk/CONTRIBUTING.md

    - install `tox` for testing

  - `py-travis` tox test environment generally
+   - the `extras = all` dependencies in needed to emulate `pip install nltk[all]`, see https://tox.readthedocs.io/en/latest/config.html#confval-extras=MULTI-LINE-LIST
    - calls `tools/travis/coverage-pylint.sh` shell script that calls the `nltk/nltk/test/runtests.py` with [`coverage`](https://pypi.org/project/coverage/) and
    - calls `pylint`
    - before returning a `true` to state that the build is successful